 This section of The Game Changers focuses on Scott Jurek, a world-record ultramarathoner.
 This is a focal point for the idea that endurance athletes can run on a plant-based diet.
 While this idea is not incorrect, it is one-sided in making it seem that this diet is superior for endurance athletics.
 In fact, Scott Jurek doesn’t hold the record for the fastest time on the Appalachian Trail.
 He finished the trek in 46 days, 8 hours, and 7 minutes.
 In 2017, Joe McConaughy broke the record – his diet consisting of 8,000 calories a day including dried sausage.
 8 More recently in 2018 Karel Sabbe smashed the record and finished it in 41 days, 7 hours, and 39 minutes.9 Guess what his diet consisted of – bacon, eggs, and yogurt.
 10

-Though there is no direct research comparing a meat vs plant-based diet on endurance performance, there are plenty of individuals are elite athletes is no comparison against other individuals of different diets.
+Though there is no direct research comparing a meat vs plant-based diet on endurance performance, which should be conducted into to make claims that a plant-based approach is superior to other diets.
 Zach Bitter is a great example of an endurance athlete, who holds the 100-mile American record and who also happens to follow an animal based ketogenic diet.11

 Again, a poor argument to use without bringing to light proper context.